 Thien Mu Pagoda

-The Thien Mu Pagoda also known as the Linh Mu Pagoda is located on the banks of the Perfume River 5 km from the centre of Hue on Ha Khe Hill in the village of Huong Long.
+The Thien Mu Pagoda, also known as the Linh Mu Pagoda, is located on the banks of the Perfume River 5 km from the centre of Hue on Ha Khe Hill in the village of Huong Long.
 The religious site was built in 1601 by Emperor Thieu Tri.
-There are 7 layers and each one of those layers represents a Buddha that came to earth in human form.
+There are seven layers and each one of those layers represents a Buddha that came to earth in human form.

-You can reach the Thien Mu Pagoda by the river or by road and it is usually included in a city tour.
+You can reach the Thien Mu Pagoda by the river or road, usually included in a city tour.

 Cruise the Perfume River (Song Huong)